Contents

 Where

-- = the total counterfactual CO2 removed from the atmosphere and durably stored as biogenic carbon in the absense of the project, for batch n, in tonnes of CO2e, see Section 7.3.4
+- = the total counterfactual CO2 removed from the atmosphere and durably stored as biogenic carbon in the absense of The Project, for batch n, in tonnes of CO2e, see Section 8.4

 represents the amount of CO2 (stored as organic carbon, C) that is injected and stored in the geologic or engineered storage formation.
 This is the gross amount stored for each batch injection and does not account for spillage nor reversals of storage from the storage formation.